Canardoux/flutter_sound/README.md

 Flutter Sound is composed with 4 modules :

-- [FlutterSoundPlayer](doc/player.md), wich deal with everything about playbacks
+- [FlutterSoundPlayer](doc/player.md#flutter-sound-player-api), wich deal with everything about playbacks
-- [FlutterSoudRecorder](doc/recorder.md), which deal with everything about recording
+- [FlutterSoudRecorder](doc/recorder.md#flutter-sound-recorder-api), which deal with everything about recording
 - [FlutterSoundHelper](doc/helper.md), which offers some convenients tools
-- [FlutterSoundUI](), which offer some Widget ready to be used out of the box
+- [FlutterSoundUI](doc/ui_widget.md), which offer some Widget ready to be used out of the box

 To use Flutter Sound you just do :
 ```
 import 'package:flutter_sound/flutter_sound.dart';
 ```

-`import 'package:flutter_sound/flutter_sound.dart'` will export all the necessaries dart interfaces.
+Thius will export all the necessaries dart interfaces.

 ## Example (Demo App)